 This page provides confirmation of the upload to Data Pipeline.
 If any of the configured file requirements are not met, the file will not be uploaded.
 If all records in the file do not pass the format check, an automated email will be sent to the user with details on the failure in the format of the record(s) which failed the check.

 An automated email will be generated and sent to the user by Data Pipeline indicating success or failure of the submitted data file.

+Note: When uploading an Excel file the system will only look at the first tab of data.
+If there is a blank data load or data appears to be missing, a good check is to confirm the data is present on the first sheet of the excel file that is being uploaded.

 Batch Maintenance